Private Tours Entirely Designed Around You

 Recommended to try: Rosine assortment box, a classic ballotin of pralines, Bulles Champagne truffles

-Mary is one of those Brussels chocolate shops that feels woven into the city.
+Mary feels noticeably different from Pierre Marcolini or Laurent Gerbaud.
+The atmosphere leans toward Brussels' older chocolate traditions, with elegant packaging, classic pralines, and a boutique that feels closer to a historic tea salon than a modern chocolate shop.
 The house began on Rue Royale in 1919, and the boutique still carries that old-world, art-deco tea salon mood as soon as you step inside.
 It is also a Belgian Royal Warrant holder, so the presentation is as polished as the pralines.

 Truffle bowls and counter at Mary’s chocolate shop